 5 ORGANIZATION Traditional and Alternative Sunday School Structures.
 Discussion.

-There are normally two training sessions followed by a pre-arranged Sunday afternoon or evening visit in the area or parish.
-The group then gathers to discuss their findings and to invite those contacted to a special guest service on a Sunday morning.
-This is set up with a free luncheon or evening dinner, during which a very simple telling of the Gospel is shared and special invitations are hand-delivered to each family.
+The Church Member Visitation program trains and establishes a team of visitors who can effectively build relationships with families, friends, and lapsed church members and others in the community.
+The aim is to draw them back into active participation in Church life.
+The visitation materials are from the ministry to the Lapsed Program (LEAD Ministries) from New York.
+I have added my own experiences with numerous programs in the United Kingdom and Canada.
+There are two training sessions followed by a pre-arranged Sunday afternoon or evening visit in the parish.
+The group then gathers to discuss their findings and invites contacts to a special guest service on a Sunday morning.
+After the ceremony, there is a free luncheon or evening dinner, and a straightforward Gospel message and invitations are hand-delivered to each family.
 The visitation team can systematically work through the church's membership list on subsequent occasions. ✞

 A spiritual gift is described as a "charism" or "charismata" in the Greek of the Bible and is an extraordinary power given by the Holy Spirit.
 Spiritual gifts are listed primarily in 1 Corinthians 12 Romans 12 and Ephesians 4 1 Peter 4.
-An example of a list of spiritual gifts is found in 1 Corinthians 12.8-10.
-Saint Paul notes earlier in 1 Corinthians 12.4, described the different kinds of gifts.
-This seminar leads a group of Christians through the discovery of their gifts using the "Ministry Discover Exercise."
-It then explains what these individual spiritual gifts (some 25 plus) skills (which are many) and talents (also many) mean to us and applies them to our situations.
-Material for this seminar is drawn from the Fuller Theological Seminary and the writings of Dr. C. Peter Wagner and other sources like The Alban Institute.✞
+An example of one list of spiritual gifts occurs in 1 Corinthians 12.8-10.
+Saint Paul, in 1 Corinthians 12.4, described the different kinds of gifts.
+This seminar leads a group of Christians by discovering their gifts using the "Ministry Discover Exercise."
+It then explains what these 25 plus individual spiritual gifts, man skills, and many talents mean to us and applies them to our situations.
+The Fuller Theological Seminary developed material for this seminar and Dr. C. Peter Wagner's research and other sources like The Alban Institute.✞

-The "Gifts Discovery" program seeks to help Christians to discover, develop and use their spiritual gifts, skills, and talents in and beyond the church.
-Saint Paul wrote in 1 Corinthians 12.1, "Now about the gifts of the Spirit, brothers, and sisters, I do not want you to be uninformed."✞
+The "Gifts Discovery" program seeks to help Christians to discover, develop, and use their spiritual gifts, skills, and talents in and beyond the church.
+In 1 Corinthians 12.1, Saint Paul wrote "Now about the gifts of the Spirit, brothers, and sisters.
+I do not want you to be uninformed."✞

-The steering group initiates a study and discussion of the three prepared documents and from them can discover the diseases hindering growth.
-Members of the congregation fill out a personal questionnaire, there are a group consensus gathering and some goal setting.
-The steering group meets to assess the effectiveness of the clinic and to act on congregational goals, implement changes and programs.
-There is a follow up after a year✞
+Step 3 takes place three weeks before the seminar.
+The steering group conducts an unannounced survey of age/sex at an average Sunday morning service for reference purposes.
+The steering group initiates a study and discussion of the three prepared documents and discovers the diseases that hinder growth.
+Members of the congregation fill out personal questionnaires.
+A group consensus gathering and some goal setting take place.
+The steering group meets to assess the clinic's effectiveness, act on congregational goals, and implement changes and programs.
+There is a follow-up after a year.✞